 As of December 2020, there were 339,700 people in New Jersey who were unemployed according to the U.S. Department of Labor Statistics.
 Are you one of those currently experiencing a job loss who has to pay alimony?
 Are you concerned you will have to continue to pay alimony even if you do not have any income?
 The law is sympathetic when the loss of employment is involuntary.

-Spousal support, otherwise known as alimony, is intended to maintain the economic status for the dependent spouse similar as experienced during the marriage.
+Spousal support, otherwise known as alimony in New Jersey, is intended to maintain the economic status for the dependent spouse similar as experienced during the marriage.
 New Jersey family law has held that such a support obligation is always subject to modification or termination.
 Courts may adjust alimony if there’s been a change in circumstances.